My Partner and Bankruptcy

 Does your partner have to pay your debt if you go Bankrupt?

 If you go bankrupt your partner will not have to pay your debts.
-Legally speaking no third party is liable to pay debt that is just in your name even if you are married.
+Legally speaking as a third party they are not liable to pay debt that is just in your name even if you are married.

 Despite this you do have to include details of their income on your application form.
 This is the case whether they are working, receive benefits income or a combination of both.

 The reason is the Official Receiver must ensure they pay their fair share towards the household expenditures.
 As such a household surplus income has to be calculated.
-This is then shared between you both.
+This is then shared between you both proportionally based on the amounts you each contribute to the income.
 Your share will have to be paid towards your debts each month.

 What happens to Jointly Owned Property if you go Bankrupt?